AndersonPaschoalon/SkyrimSteamProfileManager/README.md

 				2. Game list of tags, with info about each new game configurable
 				3. Information cannot be edited by the user
-		[ok] * Settings changes: The user may edit NMM  game folder, TESVEdit exe, vortex exe info only [  ] * separete tools and profile operations on different projects ProfileManager and ToolsManager [  ] * ProfileManagerBL should use ProfileManager and ToolsManager [  ] * Settings objects must be on a diffferent DLL [GIT]
+		[ok] * Settings changes: The user may edit NMM  game folder, TESVEdit exe, vortex exe info only [ok] * separete tools and profile operations on different projects ProfileManager and ToolsManager [ok] * ProfileManagerBL should use ProfileManager and ToolsManager [ok] * Settings objects must be on a diffferent DLL [GIT]
 		[ok] * Open Gitignore file
 		[  ] * Create gitignore backup before delete